iterate-ch/docs/mountainduck/interface.md

 Right-click on a folder and choose *Open in Terminal* to open an SSH connection to the server in Terminal for SFTP bookmarks.

-:::{attention}
+:::{admonition} Mac App Store
+:class: attention
-This feature is not supported in the version available in the Mac App Store.
+The setting is not available in the version installed from the Mac App Store.
+Refer to [#7664](https://github.com/iterate-ch/cyberduck/issues/7664).
 :::

 ### Info Panel